NutCheeseAndMead/NCaM_PF2e_Homebrew/Archetypes/Chef.md

 ---

 You have mastered cooking with unexpected ingredients.
-Your culinary experiments can yield extreme results.

 When preparing camp sight recipes, you can substitute 4 basic ingredients for 1 special ingredient, and vise versa.